Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 3) Drop the quirk file into the folder

-Save the quirk as a .py file, e.g.:
+Save the quirk as a .py file, for example:

 1